Meet our Lead Instructors

 Patty McLernon has home schooled her children for 22 years and has graduated five of her six children from high school.
 She has involved herself with music and theater since childhood, and has sung as part of a church worship team for over 25 years.
 In fact, Patty met her husband, Mike, on an international Christian singing tour.
 Patty has led children’s choirs and women’s worship teams and has helped to direct home school drama presentations for the past five years.
 In 2014, Patty served as assistant to the production manager for A Work in Progress’s outstanding production of *Annie.* She is also in her second year of aiding in a drama intensive class.
 Patty has informally coached high school students in public speaking for the last six years, and in 2009 guided two of her children to qualify for the national tournament of the National Christian Forensics and Communications Association.
 One of her greatest joys is to have a front row seat in watching and encouraging children as they grow through theater and public speaking in their relationships with others and with God.

-Traci has been homeschool mom to one for the last four years.
+Traci has been homeschool mom to one for the last six years.
 She had previously served at her daughter’s school on the fundraising and parent organization committees.
 When the school closed, she found A Work in Progress and jumped at every chance to be involved.
-She served the front of house for “Annie,” “Stuart Little,” “Alice in Wonderland,” and “The Wiz.”
-She also organized and ran the Fundraising Team for “The Wiz.”
-She works as an office manager for a small company in Mendon.
+She organizes and runs the front of house for our Productions and events.
+She organizes and promotes all Fundraising for AWIP and assists with bookkeeping and administrative tasks for all of AWIP.
+This is her 5th year serving the AWIP community.